vippsas/vipps-developers/vipps-test-environment.md

 for more details.

 ### Email address
-The test users are set up with a default email address that you will not have access to.
-If you would like to add a real email address that you have access to you do this from the Profile -> Personal information -> Email section in the app.
-There are some limitiations to our email verification services in the MT environment that you should be aware of: Verification of emails can only be triggered in the Vipps Login flow (if the merchant requests email), or from clicking “send email” (from the email address section under profile-page).
-Just updating the email and storing it will NOT trigger an email to be sent for verification.
-After updating the email address you will need to close the app, go back to the email address section in the app and click "send email".
-The profile page will always indicate that the email is not verified (even if the email is actually verified).
-This indication can thus be ignored.
+You can add a real email address on a test user from the Profile -> Personal information -> Email section in the app.

-and that the indication of email verification on the profile flow can be ignored.
+Plesae note: In MT verification of emails can only be triggered in a Vipps Login flow (if the merchant requests email), or from clicking “send email” from the email address section under profile-page (after updating the email address you will need to close and reopen the app for this option to be available).
+Just updating the email and storing it will not trigger an email to be sent for verification.
+The indication on the profile page that the email is not verified can be ignored.

 ## Test amounts